doug-moen/openscad2/functional_geometry/Programming.md

   f(p) = shape.f(p) - n,
   bbox=[ shape.bbox[0]-n, shape.bbox[1]+n ]);
 ```
 TODO: is the bbox calculation correct in all cases?
-No, not for non-isotropic scaling.
+No, not for anisotropic scaling.
 The bbox could be bigger than this.
 Use f to compute the bbox from shape.bbox using ray-marching.